All in All

 The body of Christ is being fitted together perfectly and being built up by Him.
 Each part has its own special work to do, so that the whole body is fit and healthy.
 Each one is to help the other grow and mature and be built up together full of love.
-Each is Christ’s representative who needs to be spiritual renewed to express His love – a spiritual renewal of our thought, our heart our attitudes and our mind, for we are told be renewed in the spirit of your mind in Ephesians 4:23
+Each is Christ’s representative who needs to be spiritually renewed to express His love – a spiritual renewal of our thought, our heart our attitudes, and our mind, for we are told be renewed in the spirit of your mind in Ephesians 4:23

-For the body of Christ is being fitted together and built up by Him – in love
+For the body of Christ is being fitted together and built up by Him – in love.

 Defeat : Prepare : Edify

 Such prayer is destined to DEFEAT the strategies of the enemy.
 Such prayer is designed to PREPARE the way for the salvation of the lost.
 Such prayer is designated to BUILD UP and edify the body of Christ in holy faith.